porismltd/open-standards/docs/techniques.md

 Metadata is the data that describes a dataset rather than the actual data being published.
 In practice the distinction is not always clear and a rich schema may define properties that both describe and form part of the data.

 Metadata will describe the subject matter, status, ownership, format and quality of a dataset.
-The Open Knowledge Foundation’s [Linked Open Vocabularies (LOV)](http://lov.okfn.org/dataset/lov/) page shows popular vocabularies from which metadata properties can be drawn.
-Use this resource to identify the most common definitions of properties you wish to publish and to consider what metadata meets your users’ needs.
+The Open Knowledge Foundation's [Linked Open Vocabularies (LOV)](http://lov.okfn.org/dataset/lov/) page shows popular vocabularies from which metadata properties can be drawn.
+Use this resource to identify the most common definitions of properties you wish to publish and to consider what metadata meets your users' needs.

 You should use properties from these vocabularies where they match you own requirements so that naming is familiar to users, properties are precisely defined in human and machine readable formats, and metadata data can be compared and combined with metadata from elsewhere.

 !> If a property does not exist in an established vocabulary, you can define your own.
 Ideally you should define it as Linked Data with its own URI.
 Be clear of responsibility and that they may be superseded.

-Even if you don’t use Linked Data to describe your metadata or even make it available in a machine readable format, try to use the same terminology as common established vocabularies.
+Even if you don't use Linked Data to describe your metadata or even make it available in a machine readable format, try to use the same terminology as common established vocabularies.

 The vocabularies most useful for metadata are: